uclaacm/teach-la-dev-training/advanced_react_track/07_the_memo_on_memoization/README.md

 ![ReactMemoExample](./pictures/exampleMemo.png)

 As we can see, React.memo works to prevent unnecessary re-renders if we control when props change.
-Let's take another look back at our Bias By Us example to see how we can use memoization to improve performance as opposed to code restructuring!
+Let's take another look at our example to see how we can use memoization to improve performance as opposed to code restructuring!

 ## Improving Code Performance Through Memoization